Requirements for Website Design: Agente Example

 Web design requirements checklist starts with quite general things that will determine the overall strategy and indicate key elements to be included.
-Remember: everything that you can tell about your company matters, but we suggest to begin with these 5 facts about yourself.
+Remember, everything that you can tell about your company matters, but we suggest to begin with these 5 facts about your company.

 Depending on the industry type, your website may differ tremendously.
 For example, when you imagine a traveling website, there’s something like the picture below emerging in your thoughts, so apparently, stating your industry specifics will define the key elements to be included in your interface.

 The second thing you need to outline is what you are going to achieve with your website: to spread a word about yourself, to sell your product, to invite your visitors to an event, etc. If you ask for a redesign, explain what you didn’t like in your previous website, for example, outdated styles, or the fact that nobody visits your website.

 Draw a typical image of an average people you expect to see as your website visitors — define their age, gender, region, other parameters.
 Probably, you faced a typical portrait of your customer while outlining your marketing strategy, however, in this case, they determine not only content but also its form.